opensearch-project/documentation-website/_field-types/index.md

 ## Explicit mapping

-If you know exactly what your field data types need to be, you can specify them in your request body when creating your index.
+If you know exactly what your field data types need to be, you can specify them in your request body when creating your index, for example, as shown in the following request:

 ```json
 PUT sample-index1